This low carb strawberry smoothie is literally the adult version of a milkshake…

 Low Carb Strawberry Smoothie

-- Toss all ingredients in blender and blend away!
+- Toss all the smoothie ingredients in blender and blend away.

 - I love adding hemp seeds for a little extra protein!

 - Swap reduce Fage and add some heavy cream if you'd like the smoothie to be lower in carbs

 ©Little Pine Low Carb.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media/website/blod is strictly prohibited.